-1. Using the DXM Configuration Software, connect to the DXM via USB(4) or Ethernet.
+1. Using the DXM Configuration Software version 3 or later, connect to the DXM via USB(1) or Ethernet.
 File loads to the DXM will take about 15 minutes using USB or approximately 2 minutes using Ethernet.
-2. On the configuration software, go to the Tools > Reprogram > Device Information screen to verify the current firmware version and click Get device information.
+2. On the configuration software, go to Settings > General > Device Information to verify the current firmware version.
 You must load a different version with the same firmware number for the boot loader to operate.
 Download firmware files from the Banner website.